Skip to main content

 Membership Management

-8 Engaging Membership Drive Ideas for Associations
+14 Engaging Membership Drive & Event Ideas

-MemberClicks Blog Avatar MemberClicks Blog September 2, 2021
+MemberClicks Avatar MemberClicks September 2, 2024

 Table of Contents

-8 min read
+10 min read

-Let’s face it: even the best of the best go through membership lulls.
+Let’s face it: even the best of the best goes through membership lulls.
 Your association, chamber of commerce, or membership organization’s regular recruitment efforts can only bring in so much.
 But that doesn’t mean you’re out of options: it might mean it’s time to plan a membership drive.

-A drive combines marketing and member recruitment efforts to engage prospective new members, introduce them to your organization, and gain their support.
 Simply put, it means you’re giving them the extra push they need to decide they want to be a part of your organization.
-You’ll boost your numbers and create lifelong supporters.
+You’ll boost your member database and create lifelong supporters.

 1. Start a referral program.